karthik/ddd/06-publishing-and-repositories.md

 Other journals operating in this space include journals like "data in brief", "Data", and "Nature Scientific Data".
 Guidelines for what is required in the content of the paper vary by journal.

+# Other places to put data

+Some other places to put data include the open science framework: https://osf.io/, dataverse, https://dataverse.org/, and data.world, https://data.world/.

 # References

 @dryad: https://datadryad.org/